dmwm/CMSKubernetes/kubernetes/rucio/README.md

 Go to ca.cern.ch and get the host certificate for one of the load balanced names above.
 Add Service alternate names for the load balanced hostname, e.g. cms-rucio-dev.cern.ch and cms-rucio-dev

+Set the following environment variables.
+The filenames must match these exactly.

+    export HOSTP12=[path to host cert for ]-minion-0.p12 export ROBOTCERT=[path to robot cert]/usercert.pem
+    export ROBOTKEY=[path to unencrypted robot]/new_userkey.pem
+    # Replaces the rest of this section and all of the next except the reaper secrets

 Download this certificate file and use the relevant openssl commands to create tls.crt and tls.key (exactly those names)